 We used doxycycline with him because of his age and his hypertension.

-The nutraceuticals, which we use, are zinc, vitamin C, D3, N-acetylcysteine, or NAC, which is becoming harder and harder to get because the FDA seems to be playing a game with that nutraceutical.
+The nutraceuticals which we use are zinc, vitamin C, D3, N-acetylcysteine, or NAC, which is becoming harder and harder to get because the FDA seems to be playing a game with that nutraceutical.

 We got him on steroids.

-We gave him some Decadron in office.
+We gave him some decadon in office.

-We've given him inhaled Pudesonite at home, and he's still struggling.
+We've given him inhaled butconide at home.

 Yeah, he's still struggling a little bit.